 - In the 1980s, 1,000 children were infected by the disease every day in 125 countries.
-Today, polio cases have declined by 99 percent, with fewer than two thousand cases reported in 2006.
+Today, polio cases have declined by 99 percent, with fewer than a few hundred cases reported in 2012.

-- Two billion children have been immunized, five million have been spared disability, and over 250,000 deaths from polio have been prevented.
+- More than two billion children have been immunized, five million have been spared disability, and over 250,000 deaths from polio have been prevented.